george-hawkins/photosphere/README.md

 Both the cheaper Ricoh cameras and the more expensive Insta360 cameras support HDR - which is a big plus over photosphere images created by the Google camera app if you plan to use the images for HDRIs (if your source images are single exposure images then you obviously can't call the resulting HDRI a true HDRI).

 There are lots of cheaper cameras from China - e.g. the [Xanes 360&deg;](https://www.banggood.com/360-Mini-WiFi-Panoramic-Video-Camera-2448P-30fps-16MP-Photo-3D-Sports-DV-VR-Video-And-Image-ABS-p-1059241.html) - but image quality and support may not be what you expect.
+The Xanes camera isn't true 360&deg; as it only has one lens - this fisheye can only capture 220&deg; so you end up with a sphere that's missing the 140&deg; directly behind the lens.
+Also, the apps used to control such cameras typically require [sideloading](https://en.wikipedia.org/wiki/Sideloading) and are not available on the official app stores.

 Videos
 ------